museuminabox/brain/Physical/README.md

 ### Assembly
 1. Fasten the USB extension cable into the main box
-1. Mount the speakers into their frame
-1. Mount the RFID reader into the frame
-1. Mount the Raspberry Pi to the base
-1. Glue the frame onto the base
-1. Check the fit of the amp and 3.5mm jack socket in the main box
 1. Connect up all the electronics and make sure it's all working before it gets installed fully
 1. Fit the amp and 3.5mm jack socket into the main box
 1. Hot-glue the boot progress board into the main box